akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ---

-## Chapter 10 — First Court Exposure (November 1114)
+## Chapter 15 — First Court Exposure (November 1114)

 The weeks that followed were a blur of new faces, new rules, and new ways of falling wrong.

 Beatrice returned to court at Godfrey's side, uncertain what she was supposed to do or be.
 The first day, she wore her best gown—the same one she'd worn to the hall—and immediately felt its plainness among the silks and linens of the court ladies.

-**Lady Margaret** appeared at her elbow within the hour.
+Lady Margaret appeared at her elbow within the hour.
 A woman of perhaps thirty, with steady eyes and a voice that carried no judgment.

-**Lady Margaret:** "The Queen thought you might need guidance.
-I am to help with... whatever needs helping."
+"The Queen thought you might need guidance.
+I am to help with… whatever needs helping."

-**Beatrice:** (wary) "The Queen?"
+Beatrice was wary.
+"The Queen?"

-**Lady Margaret:** (almost smiling) "She has her reasons.
+Almost smiling.
+"She has her reasons.
 Come.
 Let's start with who to curtsey to and who to simply nod at.
 It's more complicated than you'd think."

 ---

 That first week, Beatrice met the half-sisters.

-**Alice** was the elder—twenty-one, dark-haired, with a smile that never reached her eyes. **Adela** was nineteen, fairer, quicker to laugh, but the laughter was often at someone's expense.
+Alice was the elder—twenty-one, dark-haired, with a smile that never reached her eyes.
+Adela was nineteen, fairer, quicker to laugh, but the laughter was often at someone's expense.

-**Alice:** (curtseying with exaggerated grace) "The goose girl.
+Alice curtsied with exaggerated grace.
+"The goose girl.
 We've heard so much."

-**Adela:** (giggling) "Does she sleep in the barn?"
+Adela giggled.
+"Does she sleep in the barn?"

 Beatrice, who had slept in the barn plenty of times during kidding season, blinked.

-**Beatrice:** "No. The hall has a chamber.
+"No. The hall has a chamber.
 It's small, but warm."

 The sisters exchanged a glance.
 Beatrice had missed the insult entirely.
 Lady Margaret, watching from across the room, hid a smile.